morey-ow/cs2521-summer2023/2521_Syllabus.md

 Student Union Suite 303
 Phone: 516-876-3067

-**The syllabus is subject to change at the instructor's discretion to accommodate the needs of the class.**
+*The syllabus is subject to change at the instructor's discretion to accommodate the needs of the class.*

-** This syllabus is subject to change.**